-The holy grail of economic growth theory is to figure out how to shift Ynrl to the right because, if policymakers can do that, it doesn't matter how short the long term is.
+The holy grail of economic growth2 theory is to figure out how to shift Y{nrl} to the right because, if policymakers can do that, it doesn't matter how short the long term is.
 Policymakers can make a difference-and for the better.
-The real business cycle theory of Edward Prescott suggests that real aggregate supply shocks can affect Ynrl.http://www.minneapolisfed.org/research/prescott/ This is an active area of research, and not just because Prescott took home the Nobel Prize in 2004 for his contributions to "dynamic macroeconomics: the time consistency of economic policy and the driving forces behind business cycles."http://nobelprize.org/nobel\prizes/economics/laureates/2004/prescottautobio.html Other economists believe that activist policies designed to shift AD to the right can influence Ynrl through a process called hysteresis.http://economics.about.com/library/glossary/bldef-hysteresis.htm It's still all very confusing and complicated, so the authors of this book and numerous others prefer bringing an institutional analysis to $Y{nrl}$ , one that concentrates on providing economic actors with incentives to labor, to develop and implement new technologies, and to build new plant and infrastructure.
+The real business cycle theory of Edward Prescott suggests that real aggregate supply shocks can affect Y{nrl}.www.minneapolisfed.org/research/prescott This is an active area of research, and not just because Prescott took home the Nobel Prize in 2004 for his contributions to "dynamic macroeconomics: the time consistency of economic policy and the driving forces behind business cycles."nobelprize.org/nobel_prizes/economics/laureates/2004/prescott-autobio.html Other economists believe that activist policies designed to shift AD to the right can influence Y{nrl} through a process called hysteresis.economics.about.com/library/glossary/bldef-hysteresis.htm It's still all very confusing an institutional analysis to Y{nrl}, one that concentrates on providing economic actors with incentives to labor, to develop and implement new technologies, and to build new plant and infrastructure.